dannybouwers/trala/README.md

 #### How It Works

-- **Automatic Grouping:** Services are automatically grouped based on Selfh.st/apps tags.
+- **Automatic Grouping:** Services are automatically grouped based on tags from the selfh.st icon metadata.
 If a service has tags, they are used to create group names.
 - **Manual Overrides:** You can manually assign services to specific groups using the `group` field in service overrides.
 - **Frontend Toggle:** Enable or disable grouping via the frontend toggle.
 When enabled, groups can be collapsed or expanded individually.